 The Winter 2017 CARECEN Educational Exchange Trip to El Salvador application is now open!
 Participants will have the opportunity to explore immigration and indigenous studies in El Salvador with field visits in Mexico and Guatemala.
 The program will take place from December 26, 2017 to January 15, 2018.
 Participants will have the option to travel early or stay later than official program dates.
 It is open to individuals between the ages of 20-35, including: DACA recipients, TPS beneficiaries, permanent residents and U.S. citizens.
 The cost of the trip is $1950 which includes meals, lodging, transportation, and activities.
 Airfare and Advance Parole fee are not included.
 Scholarships are available to help cover advance parole fees.
 An information session will be held on June 28th at 7PM at CARECEN-LA office: 2845 W. 7th St. Los Angeles, CA 90005.

 CARECEN began organizing educational exchange trips to El Salvador in 2014.
 The goal of the Educational Exchange program in El Salvador was to create travel opportunities for people who cannot traditionally participate in study abroad programs.
 Over 40 people have visited El Salvador through the CARECEN Educational Exchange program, which has resulted in increased awareness and knowledge about El Salvador's cultural context, history, government, economy and education system.
-Additional benefits of the CARECEN Educational Exchange Trip have been that participants have the opportunity to see family for the first time, travel for the first time, participate in transnational academic settings, and establish academic paths for future research.
+Additional benefits of the CARECEN Educational Exchange Trip have been that participants have the opportunity to travel for the first time, participate in transnational academic settings, and establish academic paths for future research.

 Participants of the CARECEN Educational Exchange Trip have experienced personal, educational and professional growth that have impacted their lives in different ways.
 For some like Alma Lemus and Ana Miriam Barragan, having had the opportunity to leave the country through advance parole was a unique life experience.
 Alma had dreamed of studying abroad as an undergraduate student at USC, but her undocumented status prevented her from doing so.
 In an autobiographical account of her experience, "An Undocumented Journey", she writes about her experience of achieving her dream of studying abroad with the CARECEN Educational Exchange Trip using advance parole.
 Alma writes,